 - Can be confused with the signs and symptoms of a heart attack

-- Sudden onset of severe chest, neck, back, or abdomen pain that has a ripping,
+- Sudden onset of severe chest, neck, back, or abdominal pain that has a ripping, stabbing, or tearing feel

 - Uncontrolled high blood pressure